Darkinfernofsouls/Encryptor/README.md

 # Encryptor
 A text editor interface with an inbuilt encryptor and rich-text formatting compatability.
-Written in Visual Basic
+Written in Visual Basic.